OakAlice/KoalaAnalysis/README.md

 # Scripts
 ## Master Scripts
-- CleanTrainingData.R -> Cleaning and organising the training data from matlab to csv (this is just for me)
+- List scripts are for specifying where and what for each dataset (will turn into dictionaries later)
 - UserInput.R -> Entering all variables for each of the experiments
 - ExecuteScript.R -> Run each section of the script